 My approach is systematic.
 However, I won’t rattle down a longwinded proof and reference list for every statement I make.
 It’s not an academic text.
 I don’t have time for that, and neither have you.
 For the sake of brevity and practical value, let’s focus on the essential line of reasoning.
 I’ll sound opinionated, and you’ll stay motivated.
 More fun for both of us 😃

 As proud software craftsmen, our thinking is customer-centric, our code is object-oriented and functional, our design is domain-driven, our development is test- and behaviour-driven.
 We integrate automatically, iterate rapidly, deliver continuously and burn out occasionaly, fine.

 Many of these techniques come in quite far down the delivery pipeline, yet all steps in the pipeline rely and build upon quality input.
-No amount of automated testing or continuous integration can adress, or even recognize, the future costs and implications of fundamentally flawed code.
+No amount of automated testing and continuous integration can address or even recognize the future costs and consequences of fundamentally flawed code.

 However, most code-related techniques are quite low-level: The domain model is only one part of the application, design principles and patterns have quite local scope, and a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess on the grand scale.